 Home Exercise While Social Distancing: Great Ways to Stay Active

-Who can benefit from home exercise?
+Who benefits from home exercise?

 Even though children are not typically the ones utilizing gym equipment, consider them when it comes to home exercises.
 Many children have been home from school since mid to late March.
 It’s not a stretch to think that their physical fitness routines have been disrupted, too.
 When contemplating home exercises to keep the body fit, including activities suitable for people of all ages is important.